Myrmex/macronizer-api/README.md

 2. on top of it, a thin [Flask API](https://github.com/Myrmex/alatius-macronizer-api) provides macronizer functionality as a service.
 3. on top of the Flask API, the ASP.NET web API provides a more robust infrastructure, and some additional filtering services.

-Services 1-2 are packed in a Docker image (`vedph2020/macronizer:0.1.3` and above), while service 3 is packed in a different image (`vedph2020/macronizer-api:0.0.3` and above).
+Services 1-2 are packed in a Docker image (`vedph2020/macronizer:0.1.3` and above), while service 3 is packed in a different image (`vedph2020/macronizer-api`).

 The API is designed to provide base macronization services for moderate machine consumption, as this is just a wrapper around a Python-based core, whose performance is the weak link in the chain.
 So, it mainly targets occasional usages, and provides a number of mechanism to protect server resources from abuse: